 After enjoying the grandeur of Paris’s most famous museums and landmarks, a peaceful stroll along the Seine will present a quieter version of the city, where painters often set up their easels.
 Taking in the rolling river, one can imagine Jefferson strolling along its shores and understand how Paris could provide lessons in history, architecture and even life itself.

-A visit to Paris is the perfect romantic adventure in springtime, so it’s easy to see why Jefferson enjoyed his time there so immensely.
+A visit to Paris is the perfect romantic adventure in springtime, so it’s easy to see why Jefferson felt a connection to Paris and enjoyed his time there so immensely.
 He described France as offering “treasures of art, science and sentiment,” and brought many French influences home with him to America that are visible throughout Charlottesville and at Monticello, which combine classical and contemporary French architecture.
 Jefferson amassed so many furnishings and goods that he needed nearly 200 crates in which to ship them back to Virginia.
 Jefferson’s time in France has no doubt left an everlasting impression on our local culture and traditions.
 Paris in springtime is worthy of our appreciation, even if we have to admire it from our couch at home.

 To help you bring a little bit of Paris into your home, the Wine & Country Shop is selling Paris Picnic Club: More Than 100 Recipes to Savor and Share by Shaheen Peerbhai and Jennie Levitt. ~